Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/11-using-stemma-qt.md

 To read from the sensor, a [plugin](/user-guide/using-community-plugins) may be available for it, or you can write a simple Python script like so:

 :::note
-You'll first need to install the Python library:
+To run the script, you'll first need to install the Python library:
 `sudo pip3 install adafruit-circuitpython-scd4x`
 :::